Updated to reflect current data: June 16, 2022

 Stablecoins are a cryptocurrency whose value is backed 1:1 by another asset, such as the US dollar, euro, yuan, or gold.
 This keeps the price stable relative to that asset.

 With 24/7 availability, near instant settlement, and lower fees, people are turning to cryptocurrency to make payments.
+That is the major difference between USD and USDT, USDC, and the other stablecoins — the latter options are available on the blockchain.

 As the first cryptocurrency, bitcoin paved the way for blockchain payments.
 In 2010, Laszlo Hanyecz bought two pizzas from Papa John’s for 10,000 bitcoin (worth $30 at the time) which is thought to be the first instance that crypto was used to pay for goods or services.
 In today's value of bitcoin, those pizzas cost approximately $350 million.